IamAbbey/faker-json-placeholder/README.md

 Faker JSON Placeholder is a simple fake REST API server for quick testing, prototyping and mocking.
 <br><br>
+## Why?
+When learning a new library, following a tutorial, or building prototypes, many individuals (including myself) are in need of some data.

+This simple-to-use Faker JSON API server comes to the rescue in such scenarios by providing you with extensive and configurable JSON fake responses.

+You can find it running [here](https://faker-json.herokuapp.com) and are free to use it in your developments.

+I hope you will find it useful.
+<br><br>
 ## Is this different from the common JSONPlaceholder? ###

 Think of this as JSONPlaceholder on steroids, providing extensive and configurable JSON fake responses.